-“And look that thou make them after their pattern, which was showed thee in the mount" (Exodus 25:40)
+“And look that thou make them after their pattern, which was shewed thee in the mount.”
+(Exodus 25:40)

 The God of the infinite cosmos is also the careful designer of every detail of His tabernacle and every moment of our days.
 “In thy book all my members were written, which in continuance were fashioned, when as yet there was none of them” (Psalm 139:16).
 Just as it was vitally important for the builders of the tabernacle to follow God’s pattern precisely, so it is essential that we also follow His blueprint for our own lives, and that pattern is Christ Himself.
-“For even hereunto were ye called: because Christ also suffered for us, leaving us an example, that ye should follow His steps" (I Peter 2:21).
-If our lives are to speak of Christ, as did the tabernacle, we must “walk, even as He walked" (I John 2:6).
+“For even hereunto were ye called: because Christ also suffered for us, leaving us an example, that ye should follow his steps” (1 Peter 2:21).
+If our lives are to speak of Christ, as did the tabernacle, we must “walk, even as he walked” (1 John 2:6).
 HMM